AserKr/FinalProject/README.md

 - 'mvn site'
 - `mvn test` runs all test cases (i.e. all classes with a name that either starts with `Test` or ends with `Test`, `Tests`, or `TestCase`).
 - `mvn site` generates a documentation site for the project information.
+- `mvn exec:java` Executes the java programs from this project.

+**NOTE:Make sure to compile before attempting to execute and run the project**

 Jar: